protieusz/Ballz-Out/README.md

 ~~Currently the PCB is being printed by JLCPCB and will be tested.~~ PCB tested and working after long delay from faulty RP2040 chip.
 Mini Group/Interest Check ~~will start after~~ Discord channel has been approved in the 40% channel.
 The channel name is "ballz-out".
 I will tweak the switch a little bit to adjust for the EVQ encoder and necessary spacing for the trackball and trackpad.
 I will have to build another prototype since my only working prototype was sold to my donor.

+To Do:

+-Plant to add extra tabs on the switch plate for more case compatibility.
+-Parse and integrate the working QMK Ieneko42c source code into the Ballz Out.
+Source files are located in Temp Dump folder for this repo.

 Working Prototype:

 ![IMG_1650](https://github.com/protieusz/Ballz-Out/assets/118025702/32779549-f539-49be-83ae-a4ec2f79cf23)